slatedocs/slate/source/index.html.md

 * Provide an IP to be whitelisted (for API Payment Checkout/Invoice) and callback link to our business team

 * For link: once your account is approved, you can access it via [https://pay.oyindonesia.com/v2?username=yourusername](https://pay.oyindonesia.com/v2?username=yourusername).
-Please refer to the [how to use](https://docs.oyindonesia.com/#how-to-use-payment-checkout-via-link) section for further information.
+Step by step instructions can be found [here](https://docs.oyindonesia.com/#how-to-use-payment-checkout-via-link).

 * For API: